 Education about what it’s like to live with a disability, different types of disabilities, and how many people live with disabilities is crucial for developing the awareness required to combat ableism.
 If you’re not disabled or don’t know anyone living with a disability, you may not realise how common discrimination against disabled people is.
 Disabilities come in many forms, and not all are visible, some disabilities are invisible but are still as difficult to live with.
 To avoid allowing ableism to continue or even occur in the first place, educating yourself about different disabilities and aiming to build general knowledge and awareness in yourself about how discrimination takes form is a step towards a more inclusive society or workplace.

 The National Centre on Disability and Journalism has curated a useful list of resources for learning about the impacts of different disabilities.
+Crossplag also have a great resource here which covers accounting for students with disabilities.
 Other ways to learn more about disabilities is to utilise the internet and seek out YouTube videos, social media posts, and interviews with disabled people detailing their lived experience.

 Language and vocabulary behold extraordinary power to influence change or sustain inequality and oppression.
 The simple choice of using one word in favour of the other can be the difference between offending someone or not.
 The same is true for the role of language in challenging ableism in the workplace.
 One of the biggest problems in combatting disability discrimination is how common the use of wrong or outdated terminology is and how that makes disabled people feel dehumanised and devalued.
 Being conscientious with your language and holding those around you accountable to do the same is a productive and highly effective way to make everyone feel genuinely included.